Cheapest non-owner car insurance companies in Montana

 What does Montana non-owner car insurance cover?

-A Montana non-owner car insurance policy only gives you the basic coverage you need to drive legally.
-It meets all the minimum car insurance requirements in Montana.
-But it won't pay for any damage to the car itself.
+A Montana non-owner car insurance policy provides only the basic coverage required to drive legally.
+It satisfies all the minimum car insurance requirements in Montana, but it won't cover any damage to the vehicle you're driving.

 The bottom line: Non-owner car insurance in Montana

-Drivers in Montana may need non-owner car insurance if they frequently rent or borrow a car.
-This coverage only includes liability protection, which pays for property damage or injuries you cause to others.
-It doesn't cover you or the car you're driving.
+Drivers in Montana might need non-owner car insurance for different situations, like renting or borrowing a vehicle.
+However, this coverage typically only includes liability protection to cover property damage or injuries you cause to others.
+It does not cover you personally or any damage to the car you're driving.

 Tip icon You might also be interested in